 Learn how to create a blockchain account, and understand the differences between networks and chains.

-Every action on Circular Connect, from issuing certificates to verifying records is tied to a blockchain account.
-These accounts are cryptographically secure identities created and owned by your organization.
+Every action in Circular Connect, from issuing certificates to verifying records, is performed using a blockchain account.
+These accounts are cryptographically secure identities managed by your organization via key custody.
 Each account operates independently and can be configured for different environments or use cases.

 Whether you’re working on a test project or preparing to deploy in production, this guide walks you through the process of creating your first account.